jc43081/JoystickGremlinSC/README.md

-Joystick Gremlin SC - 13.40.14-sc.1
+Joystick Gremlin SC - 13.40.14-sc.2
 ================

 Joystick Gremlin SC is a customized version of Joystick Gremlin Ex.
 It is a trial version for mapping game controls directly within Joystick Gremlin and then providing associated mapping files for the game.
 In this case, the game is Star Citizen.
-If this version is heavily used (or there is desire expressed to support other games), the mapping functionality will be incorporated back into the Ex version for use by all.

-In the meantime, this version will incorporate changes made to Ex as they are made and it is reasonable to do so.
-Therefore, it's versioning will continue to match, but it will be a separate install.
+This version has incorporate changes made to Ex up to version 13.30.14ex (m22), but will not incorporate any additional versions.

 SC Added Features
 -----------